 Design & UX consistency

-With one codebase running on desktop, mobile, and web, hybrid apps provide better design and UX consistency across channels.
+With a single codebase running on desktop, mobile, & web, hybrid apps provide better design and UX consistency across channels.

 Hybrid gives web developers and businesses with in-house web teams the tools to build compelling mobile apps using their existing skills and talent.

-Put together, the advantages of the hybrid have helped centralized development teams close the gap and better satisfy the demand for mobile apps for customers and internal employees.
+Put together, the pros of the hybrid have helped teams of centralized development close the gap and better satisfy the demand for mobile applications for customers as well as internal employees.

 What is a hybrid app?